yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

 ##### \d[S+] [ [pattern](#patterns) ]

 For each relation (table, view, materialized view, index, sequence, or foreign table) or composite type matching the *pattern*, show all columns, their types, and any special attributes such as `NOT NULL` or defaults.
-Associated indexes, constraints, rules, and triggers are also shown.
+Associated indexes, constraints, rules, triggers, and tablegroups are also shown.
 For foreign tables, the associated foreign server is shown as well. ("Matching the pattern" is defined in [Patterns](#patterns) below.)

 For some types of relation, `\d` shows additional information for each column: column values for sequences, indexed expressions for indexes, and foreign data wrapper options for foreign tables.